APrettyCoolProgram/DotfilesAndGistsEtc/template/visual-studio/csharp/dotnet-core-csharp-wpf-template/README.md

 ### Make modifications to the MainWindow.xaml.cs file
 1. Add the license header.
-2. Run Code Cleanup on the code.
+2. If you are using the [XAML Styler](https://marketplace.visualstudio.com/items?itemName=TeamXavalon.XAMLStyler) extension,

 ### Change the Output path
 1. Right-click on the "dotnet_core_csharp_wpf_template" project